 Reprinted courtesy of The Waterways Journal.

 Visintainer, Sean D. "John Hartford: One of the Greatest Voices on the River," The Waterways Journal 126(13) (2012): 103.

 ACCESS: The collection is arranged by format type.
 Currently, only the photographs are processed.
 The photographs are arranged into three subseries; vessel, general river, and people.
 The vessel photographs are photos of particular boats that plied the inland rivers, ranging from the mid-19th to late 20th century, alphabetically by vessel name.
 Photographs of people are arranged alphabetically by last name when possible; musical groups have been arranged by band name and by last name.
 In some instances, identification has not been possible.
 In such instances, unidentified people have been named by vocation (roustabout, actor, etc.).
 The general river photographs have been arranged by place, alphabetically, to the most specific degree possible.
 Due to the fragile nature of this collection, access to the collection may be restricted.
 Please contact the library for further information.

-A finding aid and inventory for the collection are available:
+A finding aid and inventory for the portions of the collection that have been processed are available: